 - Honduras: Due to a lack of infrastructure, coffee production started relatively late here.
 However the situation has completely reversed and Honduras is currently the largest exporter of coffee in Central America, although the bulk of that is commercial-grade coffee (as opposed to the better tasting specialty-grade coffee).
 In the past decade, Honduras has begun producing specialty coffee and is now an up-and-comer in the specialty coffee industry.
 Note that we purchase only specialty-grade coffee from Honduras.

 - Costa Rica: Some of the most advanced coffee mills and processing facilities exist in Costa Rica.
-They no doubt help give Costa Rica the envious reputation as producers of some of the most well-balanced clean tasting cups of coffee in the world.
-The Tarrazu region, in the Central Valley, just south of the capital city San Jose, is where we purchase our coffee.
+They no doubt help give Costa Rica the envious reputation as producers of some of the most well-balanced clean-tasting cups of coffee in the world.
+The Tarrazu region, in the Central Valley, just south of the capital city San Jose, is where we purchase most of our Costa Rican coffee.

 - Panama: Panama started coffee production later than all other countries (except Belize).
 Although it accounts for only .1% of the global coffee production, in the past 20 years, Panama has produced some award-winning coffee such as the Geisha varietal (which originated in Ethiopia).
 We purchase coffee from the western highland region, close to Costa Rica.
 Elba loves the unique, fruity taste of a great Panamanian coffee.